calendar_today June 04 2024, By Pieper Bar Review

 For example, the passing score in Rhode Island is 270.
 If an examinee earns a 269 in Rhode Island, they could transfer that score to New York, but would then still need to complete the remaining tasks required to be admitted to the bar in New York State (see below) .

 The UBE results are typically released in New York via email around two months after you sit for the exam, but the date of their release is not disclosed (the results just appear in your inbox).
+In 2024, the results of the February Exam were released on April 24.
 In 2023, the February results were released on April 21, while the July results came out October 19.

 UBE in New York Logistics